Tobias Beecher

-Tobias Beecher is a main character on the television show Oz, played by Lee Tergesen.
-He is one of only eight regular characters (both prisoners and guards) to survive the entire run of the show.
-The others are Bob Rebadow, Ryan O'Reily, Miguel Alvarez, Arnold "Poet" Jackson, Sister Peter Marie Reimondo, Tim McManus and Dr. Gloria Nathan.
+Tobias Beecher is a fictional character on the television show Oz, played by Lee Tergesen.
+He is one of only nine regular characters (both prisoners and guards) to survive the entire run of the show.
+The others are Bob Rebadow, Ryan O'Reily, Miguel Alvarez, Arnold "Poet" Jackson, Sister Peter Marie Reimondo, Tim McManus, Father Ray Mukada, and Dr. Gloria Nathan.

 Character overview

+"Prisoner #97B412: Tobias Beecher.
+Convicted July 5, 1997 - Driving While Intoxicated, Vehicular Manslaughter.
+Sentence: 15 years, up for parole in 4."

 Beecher, a successful attorney and family man, is an alcoholic who hits and kills a nine-year-old girl while driving drunk.
 He is offered a plea bargain that would have allowed him to serve his sentence in a minimum security prison, but Beecher, not wanting to do any time at all, instead goes to trial seeking an acquittal.
 The effort fails and the judge, a family friend of the Beechers, decides to make an example of him and sentences him to 15 years in the Oswald Maximum Security Penitentiary ("Oz") with a chance for parole after four.

 Beecher's personal transformation forms a major part of the show's drama.
 Arriving in Oz without any street skills and having a naturally timid personality, he becomes an easy target for abuse and is hardened by his experiences.
-He later remarks that, in Oz, he "became the man he always was and never knew".
+He later remarks that, in Oz, he "became the man [he] always was and never knew".
 Despite having done terrible things while in Oz, Beecher often tries to atone.